-MC Mobile Team Vehicle
+MC Mobile Team Vehicles

-We are budgeting for one vehicles to be used by a motor carrier mobile team.
-A mobile team designates 60% of their time to MCSAP eligible activity.
-The estimated cost of a pickup is \$41,600 and the eligible MCSAP cost of \$24,960 each.
-Total cost for the mobile team vehicles is \$24,960.
+We are budgeting for 2 motor carrier vehicles that were previous budgeted for in FFY 2021 and were not received.
+A mobile team designates 70% of their time to MCSAP-related activity.
+The estimated cost of a pickup is \$43,000 with the a MCSAP-eligible cost of \$30,100 each.
+Total cost for two MC mobile team vehicles is \$60,200.